Are There Different Types Of Pecans? FAQPecan Orchards

 Pecans are similar to walnuts but have their own distinct shape, texture and flavor.
-Pecans have a wrinkled appearance like walnuts but are more slender.
+Pecans have a wrinkled appearance like walnuts but are more slender and last longer under proper storage conditions.
 They have a rich, buttery, and nutty flavor that sets them apart from all other nuts.
-However, you may be surprised to know that there are around 500 different varieties of pecan.
+However, you may be surprised to know that there are over 1000 different varieties of pecan.
 All types of pecans are similar yet vary a bit in shape, shell type, texture, oil content, and, most importantly flavor.
 Some have a more buttery flavor while others are nuttier.
 Some have hard shells, while others have light, paper-thin shells.
 Here are some of the most popular types of pecans.
-Desirable, Stuart and Cape Fear are the most liked varieties of pecan in this list.
+These are some of the more popular cultivars of pecans found in the Southeastern United States.

 Stuart is medium-sized pecan and is a bit smaller than the Desirable.
 The shell of Stuart is thicker and harder than most of the pecans.
 This makes them less use and processing of Stuart variety in the industries.